CEA-jiangming/DecGMCA/README.md

 DecGMCA (Deconvolution Generalized Morphological Component Analysis) is a sparsity-based algorithm aiming at solving joint multichannel Deconvolution and Blind Source Separation (DBSS) problem.

-*For more details, one can refer to the paper **Joint Multichannel Deconvolution and Blind Source Separation** (https://arxiv.org/abs/1703.02650)*
+*For more details, please refer to the paper **Joint Multichannel Deconvolution and Blind Source Separation** (https://arxiv.org/abs/1703.02650)*

 ## Contents
 1. [Introduction](#intro)